-The recent unveiling of the Prestige Dark Star Malphite on the League of Legends Public Beta Environment marks the 19th addition to the Prestige Edition skin line.
+The recent release of PsyOps Prestige Ezreal on the League of Legends live server marks the 24th addition to the Prestige Edition skin line.

 While the first idea of Prestige Point skins was to make them feel special, the initial price of around $100 made it a pay-to-get skin and the special aspect was nowhere to be seen.
 Following plenty of negative feedback from the community, Riot changed the model and started allowing players to obtain Prestige skins with event tokens as well to extend their reach.

 Here’s what you need to know about all the Prestige skins in League.

 List of Prestige skins and ways to acquire them

 There are 24 Prestige skins available in League right now.

 - Blood Moon Aatrox Prestige – 100 Prestige Points

 - K/DA Ahri Prestige – 100 Prestige Points

 - K/DA Akali Prestige – 1,800 tokens event exclusive